7 Tips to Help You Choose the Right Dog Breed

 5. Hypoallergenic Breeds

 Human pet allergies can be difficult to manage and may prevent dog ownership.
 In this situation, Poodles and Poodle crosses (Labradoodle, Cavapoo, etc.) may be just what you’re looking for.
 They don’t shed much hair, are good family pets, and come in all shapes and sizes, including miniature breeds.
-Check out the American Kennel Club’s website to find out more about hypoallergenic breeds.

 6. Looking for a Highly Intelligent Breed?